-- (1) The purpose of this rule is to explain the three types of exceptions set forth in Goal 2 "Land Use Planning, Part II, Exceptions".
-Except as provided for in OAR Chapter 660, Division 14, "Application of the Statewide Planning Goals to the Incorporation of New Cities" this Division interprets the exception process as it applies to statewide Goals 3 to 19. - (2) An exception is a decision to exclude certain land from the requirements of one or more applicable statewide goals in accordance with the process specified in Goal 2, Part II, Exceptions.
+(1) The purpose of this rule is to explain the three types of exceptions set forth in Goal 2 "Land Use Planning, Part II, Exceptions."
+Except as provided for in OAR chapter 660, division 14, "Application of the Statewide Planning Goals to Newly Incorporated Cities and to Urban Development on Rural Lands" and OAR 660, division 12, "Transportation Planning", section 0070, "Exceptions for Transportation Improvements on Rural Land", this division interprets the exception process as it applies to statewide Goals 3 to 19.

+(2) An exception is a decision to exclude certain land from the requirements of one or more applicable statewide goals in accordance with the process specified in Goal 2, Part II, Exceptions.
 The documentation for an exception must be set forth in a local government's comprehensive plan.
 Such documentation must support a conclusion that the standards for an exception have been met.
 The conclusion shall be based on findings of fact supported by substantial evidence in the record of the local proceeding and by a statement of reasons which explain why the proposed use not allowed by the applicable goal should be provided for.
 The exceptions process is not to be used to indicate that a jurisdiction disagrees with a goal.

-- (3) The intent of the exceptions process is to permit necessary flexibility in the application of the Statewide Planning Goals.
-The procedural and substantive objectives of the exceptions pro- - (a) Assure that citizens and governmental units have an opportunity to participate in resolving plan conflicts while the exception is being developed and reviewed; and - (b) Assure that findings of fact and a statement of reasons supported by substantial evidence justify an exception to a statewide Goal. - (4) When taking an exception, a local government may rely on information and documentation prepared by other groups or agencies for the purpose of the exception or for other purposes, as substantial evidence to support its findings of fact.
+(3) The intent of the exceptions process is to permit necessary flexibility in the application of the Statewide Planning Goals.
+The procedural and substantive objectives of the exceptions process are to:

+(a) Assure that citizens and governmental units have an opportunity to participate in resolving plan conflicts while the exception is being developed and reviewed; and

+(b) Assure that findings of fact and a statement of reasons supported by substantial evidence justify an exception to a statewide Goal.

+(4) When taking an exception, a local government may rely on information and documentation prepared by other groups or agencies for the purpose of the exception or for other purposes, as substantial evidence to support its findings of fact.
 Such information must be either included or properly incorporated by reference into the record of the local exceptions proceeding.
 Information included by reference must be made available to interested persons for their review prior to the last evidentiary hearing on the exception.